AleksandrButakov/AleksandrButakov/README.md

 This enables me to understand software systems end-to-end — from hardware and network layers up to distributed application services.

-I am particularly interested in engineering solutions that combine software systems with hardware-level and network-level technologies, as well as improving system reliability through automation.
+I am particularly interested in engineering solutions that combine software systems with hardware-level and network-level technologies, as well as improving system reliability through automation. -->
+## Profile

+QA Automation Engineer with a systems and low-level engineering background.
+Focused on building scalable, reliable test automation and CI/CD-driven quality systems for UI and API.

+Systems thinker working across application, network, and hardware layers.
+Interested in reliability engineering, distributed systems, and hardware–software systems interaction.

 ### Languages and tools:
 <div id="stat1">